Is this Presidential? Toxicity Tantrums and Super Hero Delusions-

 "You can pick up a but plug or a dildo at Target nowadays"

 What the last comment's relevance is to our nation's foreign policy escapes me.
 But you get the idea of the caliber with this woman trafficking in puerile and scurulos stuff.
-And so much for the ideals of Americanism if Green's gutter talk is taken at face val
+And so much for the ideals of Americanism if Green's gutter talk is taken at face value.

 I will quote Peggy Noonan, the Wall Street Journal columnist, who had an op-ed column on this Republican gathering in NYC.
-Noonan says in regards to Green:
+Noonan says this in regards to Green: